Artificial Intelligence Risk Framework Development for New Zealand

 Multiple Laws, No Unified View

 Privacy Act 2020 covers personal information.
-Fair Trading Act covers misleading conduct.
+Fair Trading Act 1986 covers misleading conduct.
 Companies Act covers director duties.
 Consumer Guarantees Act covers service quality.
 Your AI risks sit across all of them, but no single framework connects the dots.
+We build the integrated risk view your organisation needs, mapping every AI use case to its specific legal obligations across New Zealand law.

-When 25% of New Zealand organisations identify governance as the "missing link" in their AI adoption, it signals something important: the technology is moving faster than the risk management practices designed to contain it.
-In a principles-based regulatory environment, that gap belongs to you.
+When 25% of New Zealand organisations identify governance as the "missing link" in their AI adoption, it signals something important: the technology is moving faster than the practices designed to contain it.
+In a principles-based regulatory environment, that gap belongs to your organisation.
+With generative AI projected to contribute over 15% to New Zealand's GDP by 2038, the opportunity demands governance to match.

 - PolyGovern analysis of NZ AI governance landscape, drawing on industry survey data (2025)